-Treating intensive care patients from Italy and France
+Treating intensive care patients from Italy, France and the Netherlands

 Helping stranded EU citizens return home

 In an unprecedented repatriation process, the German Government is bringing stranded travellers back home from all over the world.
-Over 100,000 people have already landed safely in Germany.
 Here, too, the German Government is thinking of Europe.
 Stranded citizens from other EU countries are now being taken on almost all German repatriation flights, and cooperation with EU Member States and other third countries is being intensified further in order to fill all available seats.
-At yesterday’s virtual meeting of the Foreign Affairs Council, Foreign Minister Maas and his European counterparts discussed how this cooperation can be expanded even further to make better use of available space.
+So far, at least 5000 people from other countries have been flown to Germany.
+The EU embassies abroad often liaise closely and coordinate their citizens’ return home with the local EU delegation.
+In recent days, Foreign Minister Heiko Maas has been in particularly close contact with his EU counterparts with the aim of improving coordination at European level and making even better use of available aircraft space.